xredha/xredha/README.md

 - 👨‍💻 All of my projects are available at [Here](https://github.com/xredha?tab=repositories)

-- 💬 I'm natively speak Indonesian and fluently speak english.
+- 💬 I'm natively speak Indonesian and still learning to speak english.

 - 📫 You can reach me at my instagram <a href="https://www.instagram.com/galih_redha" target="blank">@galih_redha</a>